-- Definition: Any message posted to Twitter containing up to 140 characters.
+- Definition: A message posted to Twitter containing text, photos, a GIF, and/or video.

 - Where it appears for the sender: On the sender's profile page and Home timeline.

 - Where it appears for the recipient: In the Home timeline of anyone who is following the sender.

 - Definition: A Tweet containing another account’s Twitter username, preceded by the "@" symbol.
 For example: “Hello @TwitterSupport!”